junelva/initializing-june-mdbook/src/lessons.md

 >
 > At the root of many of these problems is the **growing income and wealth inequality**.
 While rents rise, wages stagnate or fall, leaving many people unable to keep up.
 The system of **capitalist wage labor** concentrates wealth in the hands of a few, while the majority struggle to afford basic necessities like housing.
 This creates a constant cycle where the rich get richer, and the rest are left to compete for increasingly scarce resources.
 >
 > **Do we have to live this way?** No. Economic systems can be restructured to promote **greater equality**.
-Universal basic income (UBI), wealth redistribution through progressive taxation, and robust social safety nets are all ways that income inequality could be addressed.
+Universal basic income (or UBI), wealth redistribution through progressive taxation, and robust social safety nets are all ways that income inequality could be addressed.
 We could rethink how work and value are distributed, reducing the reliance on the profit motive as the primary driver of economic systems.
 >
 > #### 6. **Global Capital Flows and Neoliberalism**
 >